NIST CSF Controls: A Handy Checklist

 • Improvements: Response activities should draw upon your audit trails to determine exactly what went wrong and improve based on these insights.

-#5.
+#6.
 Recover

-The fifth and final stage is all about preparing for the worst-case scenario.
+The sixth and final stage is all about preparing for the worst-case scenario.
 Regardless of how sophisticated your detection and response capabilities are, it is vital that you have a process in place for recovering from an incident, such as a data breach, with as little damage to your business, clients, and stakeholders as possible.

 • Recovery planning: Document your disaster recovery processes and establish ways to minimize damage by restoring affected systems as quickly and as safely as possible.